karl3644/FM-Javascript/readme.md

 - document represents web page loaded in the browser. serves as entry point into content.

+## statement vs expressions

+- expressions asking JS for something. statements tell JS to do something

+## Filter

+- give function that returns true or false (predicate function). true returns into new array

+## While loops

+- while something is true, keep running

+## setTimeout

 ## Destructuring

 ## async & fetch